Ant01n3/ReliefExtruder/README.md

 ### Input format PNG

 PNG file can also be used, they must represent a map where color indicates height.
+Either the hue or the grey-scale is used.
+When using images, one must indicate what is the minimum height and the maximum height.

-The range of color follows the chromatic cirle, often seen in HSV color models.
+When using the hue.
+The range of color follows the chromatic circle, often seen in HSV color models.
 This also follows the light spectrum: Red, Yellow, Green, Cyan, Blue, Magenta.
 The value and saturation of the color is not used, but you should probably use plainly saturated colors with the value to 1.

+When using grey-scale images, the red component only is used (therefore you are restricted to 256 possible levels).
+When using grey-scale you must pass the `-grey` option.

 TODO put an example.